-In June 2010, the Federal Government announced amendments to the RET scheme.
-As part of these changes, the scheme will be spit into two parts:
+As of June 2010, the Federal Government announced amendments to the RET scheme.
+As part of these changes, the scheme was split into two parts:

 - 1. the Small-scale Renewable Energy Scheme (SRES) which covers small-scale technologies such as solar panels and solar hot water systems - 2. the Large-scale Renewable Energy Target (LRET) which covers large-scale renewable energy projects like wind farms, commercial solar and geothermal.